AVividLight/LocalOllama-AMD/README.md

 # LocalOllama-AMD
-Set up Ollama in a Docker container that can use an AMD GPU
+Set up Ollama in a Docker container that can use an AMD GPU on Linux (Mint 22)